ltwp/ltwp/research.md

 - effective use and design of environmental sensors
 - applying all of the above where relevant to ecosystems and infrastructure

-I work primarily as a field scientist, but I understand that connecting field data to larger spatiotemporal scales using remote sensing and modeling applications is crucial.
+While I work primarily as a field scientist, I believe there is a lot of value in connecting in-situ observations to larger spatiotemporal scales using remote sensing techniques and numerical models.

 Outside of technical questions, I am energized by cultural theory and historical ecology around water and infrastructure.
 I want to support degrowth-oriented and citizen-centered environmental science, management, and activism.
 This requires good pedagogy, low-impact/cost methods, small-group organizing, and capable institutions.